EiffelSoftware/EiffelStudio/Src/tools/eiffel_matrix_code_generator/readme.txt

 height      : Matrix width in the number of tiles, *not* pixel.
               Note: Must be greater than 0!

-An optional 'class_name' property can be set to indicate the name of the generate class.
+An optional 'name' property can be set to indicate the name of the generate class.
 This can be set or overridden via the '-class' command-line switch.

-class_name  : Name of the class to generate
+name        : Name of the class to generate
               Note: If an invalid Eiffel class name is specified the name will be formatted.

-2.2 Sections
+2.3 Sections
 ------------
 INI sections are used for two purposes.
 (1) To prefix generate pixmap access feature names and (2) to skip to the next line on the matrix.